yaya2devops/2sentinel/what's-sentinel.md

 These tools work in tandem to provide a comprehensive security solution that assists organizations in protecting themselves against cyber threats.

 Go on!
-Investigate Microsoft Sentinel and add value.🍀🍀🍀
+Investigate Microsoft Sentinel and add value.
+[This is a good place to start](https://github.com/Azure/Azure-Sentinel)🍀🍀🍀